matthiaslum/housing_grants/README.md

 Postman scripts ("TAP.postman_collection.json") have been uploaded too, giving a sample of how to send HTTP requests.

-## Sample Data:
+## Sample Database:
 mysql table data has been uploaded.
 You can load it into mysql workbench to avoid manual entry of data.
 There are two tables.
 Households and Members.
-Upon running the server, right click the relevant tables in mysql workbench and initialize the data import wizard.
+If unable to import, the postman scripts for adding households and members in the same file.

 ## Assumptions about the assignment.